 Then we have the Direct phase, where the strategy is decided.
 This is often called a strategy process, but the implementation phases, which are the second and third phases, also must be included.
 It is not so that we make a strategy and that’s that.
 We also need to implement it.

 Let’s begin with the third phase.
 This is where we help our customers and take them on a journey – we call it the Customer Journey.
 One must renew one’s working methods to be able to help and react to a customer’s needs even better.
-Some working methods become obsolete because today technology helps us to do the job more effectively.
+Some working methods have become obsolete because today technology helps us to do the job more effectively.
 We should take advantage of technology!

 If we look at phase two, it has to rotate weekly as the previous one rotates daily.
 We must prioritize our work constantly while also taking the strategy into consideration.
 At the end of the day this a great talent, that is also difficult to master.
 If one tries to do too much, everything is delayed.
 People ask for more resources, and that is a sign of bad leadership.